jbroadway/analog/README.md

 * Post - Send messages over HTTP POST to another machine
 * Stderr - Send messages to STDERR
 * Syslog - Send messages to syslog
+* Threshold - Only writes log messages above a certain threshold
 * Variable - Buffer messages to a variable reference.

 So while it's a micro class, it's highly extensible and very capable out of the box too.